 Brussels Sprout and Bacon Pizza

-- Let pizza dough come to room temperature.
+- Let pizza dough come to room temperature for at least 20 minutes.

 - Place cast iron pizza pan (or baking stone/sheet) in oven and preheat to 500 degrees F.

-- In a cast iron or other heavy skillet, cook bacon over medium high heat until crispy.
+- In a cast iron or other heavy skillet, cook the four slices of bacon over medium high heat until crispy.
 Remove and place on paper towels to drain.
 Chop roughly when cooled.

-- Add brussels sprouts and salt and pepper to the skillet (in the bacon grease) and cook over medium-high heat until seared and tender (about 5-7 minutes).
+- Add the 8 oz. brussels sprouts and salt and pepper to taste to the skillet (in the bacon grease) and cook over medium-high heat until seared and tender (about 5-7 minutes).

-- Meanwhile, roll out pizza dough and place on a floured pizza paddle.
-Drizzle top of crust with olive oil.
-Remove pizza pan or stone from the oven and place the crust (carefully!) on top.
+- Meanwhile, roll out pizza dough on a floured pizza paddle.
+Drizzle top of crust with 2 tablespoons of olive oil.
+Remove pizza pan or stone from the oven and slide the crust from the pizza paddle (carefully!) on top.

-- Place pizza back in oven and cook for another 7-10 minutes, or until cheese is melted and beginning to brown.
+- Place pizza in oven and cook for another 7-10 minutes at 500 degrees, or until cheese is melted and beginning to brown.

 - Slice and serve!